 Before I turned to photography, I spent more than a decade as an attorney advising state and local governments on how to solve problems related to the mental health, human services and criminal justice systems.

 My professional background continues to inform my photographic work and interests.
-I have a passion for furthering the missions of non-profits and community organizations.
-My special focus is on those serving veterans, and I advocate on behalf of veterans' issues and suicide prevention, having lost my husband, a veteran, to suicide in 2011.
+I have a passion for furthering the missions of non-profits and community organizations, with a special focus on those serving veterans.
+I advocate on behalf of veterans and suicide prevention, having lost my husband, a veteran, to suicide in 2011.